-This tasty asparagus salad contains lots of goodies, including tomatoes, olives, and onions.
+This delicious asparagus salad contains lots of goodies, including tomatoes, olives, and onions.
+A delightfully fresh-tasting summer side dish, this salad is ready in 20 minutes.

-It was so good, that even though I never got around to asking the hostess for the recipe, I ended up creating something very similar (my humble additions are sliced olives and a different dressing).
-It's quickly become a summer staple in our home.
+I've always served warm asparagus in recipes like roasted asparagus, steamed asparagus, and microwave asparagus.
+At a recent dinner party, I was served a delicious asparagus salad.
+It was so good that, although I never asked the hostess for the recipe, I created something similar (my humble additions are sliced olives and a different dressing).
+It's quickly become a summer staple in our home!

 Ingredients